E. A. Wallis Budge: Purchase and publication of antiquities

 After Birch's death in 1885, the British Museum increasingly used Budge to buy antiquities.
 Budge therefore sought to establish ties with dealers in Egypt and Iraq, so that the museum could purchase antiquities from them, and avoid excavations.
+As cuneiform tablets were collected and catalogued, Budge began the process of having meticulous hand drawn copies made of each cuneiform artifact (transcripts), and in 1896 published the first volume of "Cuneiform Texts From Babylonian Tablets In The British Museum".
+These published transcripts allowed these artifacts to become "speedily available" to the scientific community, allowing translation and study of the documents by anyone capable of deciphering the languages.

-On the other hand, in Egypt Auguste Mariette and his successor Gaston Maspero opposed illegitimate exports, and yet an illegal trade continued.
+In contrast to the collection methods used by Budge, French archeologist Auguste Mariette and his successor Gaston Maspero opposed illegitimate exports, and managed to slow down the pace at which at which monuments were being destroyed, partly by forbidding all archeological fieldwork other than their own.
+Yet an illegal trade continued.
 Budge has been called by Brian M. Fagan "one of the major illegal looters of antiquities".
+However, Fagan also pointed out that delicate artifacts, such as mummies, held by The British museum would likely receive far better preservation than if they remained in a tomb in Egypt.